James Silk Buckingham

-James Silk Buckingham (25 August 1786 – 30 June 1855) was a British author, journalist and traveller, known for his contributions to Indian journalism.
-He was a pioneer among the Europeans who fought for a liberal press in India.
+James Silk Buckingham (25 August 1786 – 30 June 1855) was a British mariner, parliamentarian, author, journalist and traveller.
+His achievements were varied and many.
+He contributed to Indian journalism and was a pioneer among the Europeans who fought for a liberal press in India.
+He was reforming parliamentarian in Britain and a prolific journalist and author.

 Early life

 Buckingham was born at Flushing near Falmouth on 25 August 1786, the son of Thomasine Hambly of Bodmin and Christopher Buckingham (died 1793/94) of Barnstaple.
 His father, and his ancestors, were seafaring men.
-James was the youngest of three boys and four girls and his youth was spent at sea.
+James was the youngest of three boys and four girls.
 The property of his deceased parents consisted of houses, land, mines and shares, which was left to the three youngest children.
+Buckingham was educated in a school in Plymouth and then at a naval academy where he learned navigation.

-In 1797 he was captured by the French and held as a prisoner of war at Corunna.
+At the age of just nine he was allowed to ship as cabin boy on the packet Lady Harriet on which his brother-in-law was the sailing-master.
+The vessel completed two voyages to Lisbon, but on the third in 1797 the ship was captured by a French corvette and he and the rest of the crew were held as prisoners of war at Corunna.

+On his return to Britain he worked in a nautical instrument shop and in his spare time read widely.
+At the age of 15 he joined the Royal Navy.
+He was appalled by the harsh discipline he witnessed in the service, especially the flogging, and he deserted and returned home.

 Career

 In 1821, his Travels in Palestine was published, followed by Travels Among the Arab Tribes in 1825.
 After years of wandering he settled in India, where he established a periodical, the Calcutta Journal, in 1818.
 This venture at first proved highly successful, but in 1823 the paper's outspoken criticisms of the East India Company led to the expulsion of Buckingham from India and to the suppression of the paper by John Adam, the acting governor-general in 1823.
 His case was brought before a select committee of the House of Commons in 1834, and a pension of £500 a year was subsequently awarded to him by the East India Company as compensation.